BA-SAM: Scalable Bias-Mode Attention Mask for Segment Anything Model: Methodology

 where $\beta$ is a head-specific slope.

 We further discuss the setting of $\beta$ based on different cases.
-When conducting zero-shot transfer learning without fine-tuning, we set $\beta$ to a static, non-learned fixed value.
-The specific value setting will be discussed in the experimental section (Sec.~\ref{sec:exp}).
+When conducting zero-shot generalization without fine-tuning, we set $\beta$ to a static, non-learned fixed value.
+The experimental section will discuss the specific value setting (Sec.~\ref{sec:exp}).
 When fine-tuning is required, we make $\beta$ trainable.
-Since our Bias-Mode Attention Mask is lightweight relative to the model structure, it incurs negligible training time overhead.
+Since our Bias-Mode Attention Mask is lightweight relative to the model structure, it incurs negligible training cost overhead.